MS Artificial

 College of Computer Sciences & Information Systems

-To be eligible for the MS in Artificial Intelligence (MSAI) program, candidate must have a 4-year Bachelor’s degree (16 years of education) in a relevant computing discipline (such as BS Artificial Intelligence, BS Computer Science, BS IT, etc.) from an HEC-recognized university, with a minimum 2.5 CGPA on a 4.0 scale or a 2nd Division).
+To be eligible for the MS in Artificial Intelligence (MSAI) program, candidates must hold a four-year Bachelor’s degree (16 years of education) in a relevant computing discipline, such as BS Artificial Intelligence, BS Computer Science, or BS Information Technology, from an HEC-recognized university, with a minimum CGPA of 2.5 on a 4.0 scale or Second Division.
+If the student is coming from irrelevant background, then the student must pass 4 deficiency courses

 • Proficiency in advanced coding using a high-level programming language (such as Python or C++).